keytelematics/fleet-api-sample/README.md

 # fleet-api-sample
 A reference application for making use of the Key Telematics Fleet API.

+More information can be found on the project [Wiki](https://github.com/keytelematics/fleet-api-sample/wiki).

 # Setup